apigeek3000/dynamic-payload/README.md

 # dynamic-payload
-Here we solve the use case of "What if I want to dynamically augment my request payload depending on the data within it?".
+Here we solve the use case of "What if I want to dynamically augment my request payload depending on the data within it?"

 ## Intro
 It's important to be able to understand how to manipulate your request and response data in a dynamic fashion.
 In this repo you'll learn how to accomplish this using both native Apigee ExtractVariable & AssignMessage policies as well as using only a JavaScript policy.